 Undue influence may give rise to a will challenge

-When making a will, it is important that the testator’s wishes are reflected in the will.
-If the person granting a will is under undue influence of any kind, the will may be deemed invalid at a later date.
+When making a will, it is important that the testator’s wishes are reflected correctly in the will.
+If the person granting a will is under undue influence of any kind, the will may be found invalid at a later date.

 In most normal cases, if there are no suspicious circumstances, we presume that a person’s will reflects his or her true wishes.
 However, in some special circumstances where it is proven that the testator made the will under undue influence, the will may be invalid.
 Undue influence may take many forms such as acting under coercion, threat, or the exploitation of the person’s vulnerability.

 There is a fine line between coercion or mere persuasion and it is all based on the unique facts of each case.
 Whenever allegations of undue influence are made, the facts of the case must be carefully examined.
 Contesting a will due to alleged undue influence is a complex process and should be done with the advice from an estate lawyer.

 For example, there have been cases where the testator lived with relatives and was fully dependant on the relatives them.
 If changes are made to the will, and the testator was isolated and vulnerable, the will may have been changed based on coercion.